AxeWP/wp-graphql-gravity-forms/README.md

 ## Delete an Entry

-This example below shows how to delete a Gravity Forms entry by its ID.
+The mutation below shows how to delete an entry.
+The `entryId` of the deleted entry will be in the response.

+### Example Mutation

 ```graphql
 mutation {